Velesio/velesio-aiserver/docs/quickstart-selfhost.md

 ```

 You can check out different model templates in the model templates section.

-### 3. (Optional) Self Hosted Setup Configuration

-The UndreamAI server binaries are included in the public images, but if you are rebuilding the image you should include them, you can do so with.
-UndreamAI is used for Unity compatibility but the application works fine with the defualt llamacpp server as well.

 ```bash
 # Setup LLM binary and models